- Location: Florida

 If your out-of-state license is current and already has a motorcycle endorsement, you won't be required to take additional tests to get the endorsement on your new Florida license.
-That is, as long as if you are younger than 21, you have completed a Florida-approved safety course.
-If you are older than 21 but haven't completed an approved safety course, you will need to take and pass the motorcycle knowledge and skills test.

 If you're stationed outside of Florida and need a motorcycle endorsement for your FL driver license, you'll need to:

 - Complete a military-sponsored or MSF-approved motorcycle safety course.

 - Send the completion card from the course, along with a check or money order ($25 for license, $7 for endorsement) and a request for a duplicate license with a motorcycle endorsement, to the Division of Driver Licenses at: Bureau of Records, P.O.
 Box 5775, Tallahassee, FL 32314-5775.
 Include your full name, out-of-state mailing address, driver license number, and date of birth in your request.
 You may also need to provide identification documents again, so be prepared.

 There are currently no passenger age restriction laws.